akshitagupta15june/lane_detection_opencv/README.md

 For each point in the Hough space, consider all the lines which go through that point at an actual discrete set of angles that are chosen on the priority basis.
 For each angle T, calculate the distance to the line through the point at that angle and discretize that distance using a priori chosen discretization, giving value d.
 Now make a corresponding discretization of the Hough space.
 This will result in a set of boxes in Hough space.
 These boxes are called the Hough accumulators.
 For each line it considers above, we increment a count (initialized at zero) in the Hough accumulator at point (d, T).
 After considering all the lines through all the points, a Hough accumulator with a high value will probably correspond to a line of points.

+>>Drawback of Hough Transform - Computing each line with two arguments takes a lot of time in computation.
+Hence this algorithm drastically increases the time compexity of our software.
+>>Solution - Use optimised version of Hough transform method calles "Probabilistic Hough Transform"

+We are using Probabilistic Hough Transform to compute the lines in the binary image.
+Its efficiency is based on the fact that it does not take all the points into consideration.
+Instead it takes only a random subset of points that is sufficient for line detection.
+This progressive method utilises two thresholding parameters that help in eliminating the unnecessary lines.
+The OpenCV python function has two new arguments - minLineLength and maxLineGap.
+All line segments shorter than minLineLength are rejected to avoid extra computation.
+The parameter maxLineGap is the maximum allowed gap between line segments to treat them as single line.
+The value of these parameters depends on our dataset and may vary for completely different locations.
+Currently the parameters are set at the value 40.

 # B. Edge Detection

 Edge detection works on the idea of the identification of points in the digital image at which the image brightness changes